Query Language

 LayerSpecification

-Bases: Generic[LayerSpecificationSuccessor, InputTypes], ABC
+Bases: Generic[LayerSpecificationSuccessor, InputTypes]

 Offers functionality to specify detail information about Layer Rule Subjects or Objects.